-This year, Colnodo put together an action-packed 16-day campaign for Take Back the Tech, featuring everything from e-books to podcasts to human rights workshops.
-We spoke with Canadian intern Catherine Joubert, who was heavily involved in planning and executing Colnodo’s TBTT campaign about the highlights of the initiative and how Colnodo aims to grow and develop in terms of educating women and youth about their digital rights and strategies to be safe and empowered online.
+This year, Colnodo put together an action-packed 16-day campaign for Take Back the Tech (TBTT), featuring everything from e-books to podcasts to human rights workshops.
+We spoke with Canadian intern Catherine Joubert, who was heavily involved in planning and executing Colnodo’s TBTT campaign about the highlights of the initiative and how Colnodo aims to grow and develop in terms of educating women and youth about their digital rights and strategies to stay safe and empowered online.

 Take Back the Tech: You published an e-book which looks at gender based violence faced by women and LGBTIQ+.
 Can you tell us more?
 Who do you hope to reach?
 When can we expect to see it in English and French?